nitinrajput1997/Control-plane-protocol-stack/README.md

 Each layers shown in above diagram provides the services to the layer above and consumes the services of the below layer.

 **Protocols**
 1. NAS  -  includes function for Authentication, Security, Idle mode procedure (Paging).
+It has no relation with Radio Access Network.

 2. RRC  - includes function for System Information, Radio Bearer, Measurement Configuration.